unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

   - Should be set when the application is starting (before first request to a static resource).
 * Prevent possible crash with `MediaPlayerElement` (tentative)
 * Add support for `ContentDialog`
+* Permit `DependencyProperty` to be set reentrantly.
+Eg this permits `TextBox.TextChanging` to modify the `Text` property (previously this could only be achieved using `Dispatcher.RunAsync()`).
+* Implement `TextBox.TextChanging` and `TextBox.BeforeTextChanging`.
+As on UWP, this allows the text to be intercepted and modified before the UI is updated.
+Previously on Android using the `TextChanged` event would lead to laggy response and dropped characters when typing rapidly; this is no longer the case with `TextChanging`.

 ### Breaking changes
+* `TextBox` no longer raises TextChanged when its template is applied, in line with UWP.
+* `TextBox.TextChanged` is now called asynchronously after the UI is updated, in line with UWP.
+For most uses `TextChanging` should be preferred.
 * [Android] `TextBox.IsSpellCheckEnabled = false` is now enforced in a way that may cause issues in certain use cases (see https://stackoverflow.com/a/5188119/1902058).
 The old behavior can be restored by setting `ShouldForceDisableSpellCheck = false`, per `TextBox`.

 ### Bug fixes